ajgoward/Daddies_recipes_MS3/README.md

 *	There will be different pages so a user can jump from to the most relevant information

+*   There will be a search bar to search for recipes

+* there will be a profile page where the user can only edit and delete there own recipes

 *	there will be clear buttons for Deleting and Editing Recipes

 *   There will be a clear form to add/edit recipes with sections for image URL, recipe name, time to make the recipe, ingredients, method

-*   there will be a sign in page, so all Recipes are secure
+*   there will be a sign in page so they can access the said functions

-*  There will be a products page to promote equipment a user may need

 ## Existing Features